OasisDigital/nges/README.md

 In order to build the project:

-1. Install PostgreSQL and create a new database.
+1. Install PostgreSQL and create a new database (for integration tests).
 2. Copy config/SAMPLEapplication.properties to config/application.properties and adjust it to match your setup.
 3. Run Gradle build task.